The best independent guide to Portugal

-When you mention “Vila Nova de Milfontes” to the Portuguese they generally responded with “wow” or “beautiful”, and this is from a people who are accustomed to their stunning coastlines.
+When you mention “Vila Nova de Milfontes” to the Portuguese they generally respond with “wow” or “beautiful”, and this is from a people who are accustomed to their stunning coastlines.

 Vila Nova de Milfontes is at the heart of the wild and rugged Alentejo coastline, a region of powerful seas, windswept landscapes and vast beaches.
 This is a destination if you love the raw beauty of nature or are an outdoors person, enjoying activities such as hiking, cycling or surfing.

 The Portuguese love Vila Nova de Milfontes, and during their summer holidays (mid-July and August), it is transformed from a peaceful village into a bustling and lively resort.
 Outside of the summer season, it is relaxing and calm.

 Our opinion: : If you have a car and the time, go and explore the Alentejo coastline.